-Patient 2 (currently 9 years of age) was diagnosed with ^^\ following presentation with symptoms of heart failure.
+Patient 2 (currently 9 years of age) was diagnosed with ACM following presentation with symptoms of heart failure.
 Genetic screening identified homozygosity for the variant PKP2 p.Lys859Asn.
-At the time her buccal cells were obtained (2021), she showed severe biventricular dysfunction on echocardiograp. v and cardiac MRI and NSVT on Holter monitoring requiring placement of a defibrillator (ICC).
-Analysis of her buccal smears showed strong membrane immunoreactive signal for plakophilin-1 but significantly depressed signals for plakoglobin, Cx43 and desmoplar in compared to age-matched controls (Fig 1).
+At the time her buccal cells were obtained (2021), she showed severe biventricular dysfunction on echocardiography and cardiac MRI and NSVT on Holter monitoring requiring placement of a defibrillator (ICD).
+Analysis of her buccal smears showed strong membrane immunoreactive signal for plakophilin-1 but significantly depressed signals for plakoglobin, Cx43, and desmoplakin compared to age-matched controls (Fig. 1).

 Patient 3 (currently 9 years of age) was first evaluated at age 6 years.
 He had a strong maternal history of ACM.
 His mother suffered an out-of-hospital cardiac arrest despite a non-diagnostic clinical assessment prior to the event.
-Genetic screening identified a nonsense variant DSP p.Arg84X.
+Genetic screening identified a nonsense variant DSP p.
+Arg84X.
 At the time buccal cells were obtained (in 2019 and 2021), the child showed left axis deviation on ECG but no structural abnormalities by imaging modalities.
-Analysis of both sets of buccal smears showed strong membrane immunoreactive signals for plakoglobin, Cx43 and plakophilin-1 but clearly depressed signal for desmoplakin compared to age-matched control (Fig 1).
+Analysis of both sets of buccal smears showed strong membrane immunoreactive signals for plakoglobin, Cx43, and plakophilin-1 but clearly depressed signal for desmoplakin compared to age-matched control (Fig. 1).

+3.2.
 Buccal cell-cell junction protein localization is normal in unaffected children carrying ACM variants

-Previous studies of myocardial junctional protein distribution have involved ACM patients who fulfilled diagnostic criteria and exhibited clinical manifestations of disease or who died suddenly and were diagnosed with ACM at autopsy.
-4-6 Ethical considerations preclude myocardial sampling in subjects who carry ACM variants but are otherwise normal.
-To determine whether cell-cell junction proteins are mislocalized in children betwee clinical abnormalities arise, we analysed serial buccal mucosa smears from 6 ur at accede children with desmosomal gene variants.
+Previous studies of myocardial junctional protein distribution have involved ACM patients who fulfilled diagnostic criteria and exhibited clinical manifestations of disease or who died suddenly and were diagnosed with ACM at autopsy [4-6].
+Ethical considerations preclude myocardial sampling in subjects who carry ACM variants but are otherwise normal.
+To determine whether cell-cell junction proteins are mislocalized in children before clinical abnormalities arise, we analyzed serial buccal mucosa smears from 6 unaffected children with desmosomal gene variants.

-Patient 4 (currently 5 years of age) was a set evaluated at age 14 months for hyperkeratotic palmar and plantar skin lesions which appeared in the second month of life.
-This was associated with woolly hair and curled eyelashes (Fig 2).
-Genetic analysis showed homozygosity for frame shift variant JUP p.Trp680GlyfsX11 known to cause Naxos disease.
-Buccal cells were first obtained when the child was 3 years of age, at which time his physical examination, 12-lead ECG, 24-hour Holter monitor and transthoracic echocardiography were all normal.
-Analysis of the smears showed normal immunoreactive signals for plakoglobin, Cx43, desmoplakin and plakophilin-1 (Fig 3).
+Patient 4 (currently 5 years of age) was first evaluated at age 14 months for hyperkeratotic palmar and plantar skin lesions which appeared in the second month of life.
+This was associated with woolly hair and curled eyelashes (Fig. 2).
+Genetic analysis showed homozy-gosity for frameshift variant JUP p.Trp680GlyfsX11 known to cause Naxos disease.
+Buccal cells were first obtained when the child was

+3 years of age, at which time his physical examination, 12-lead ECG, 24hour Holter monitor, and transthoracic echocardiography were all normal.
+Analysis of the smears showed normal immunoreactive signals for plakoglobin, Cx43, desmoplakin, and plakophilin-1 (Fig. 3).